Customer segmentation analysis remains a highly critical task for marketers today.

 Simply put, scrutinizing your target segments and evaluating the (hopefully) rich customer data that lives in their (hopefully) unified profiles (e.g., products and services bought, online engagement levels) is now the premier way to better understand and serve your audience.

-The answer lies in a particular — and increasingly popular — data-driven marketing solution used by many mid-sized and enterprise brands today: the customer data platform (CDP).
+The answer lies in a particular — and increasingly popular — data-driven marketing solution used by many enterprise brands today: the customer data platform (CDP).